Our-Unique-Game/Stranger-Danger/Formal-elements.md

 ### 7. Boundaries

 * Game Boundaries: The mansion confines the player, with specific items and threats in each room.
+* the player wont be able exit the house

 ### 8. Outcomes